aniket-gupta-88/Kafka_Fabric_Network/README.md

 # BE_RESEARCH_HF_SOLO

-### This is a research project repository for Hyperledger Fabric using Kafka ordering system
+This repository is a research project for Hyperledger Fabric using the Kafka ordering system.

+## Graph5 Branch

-# The branch is for Graph3 with the following parameters in the project :-
+The `Graph5` branch is configured with the following parameters:

-### Configurations done
+### Configurations Done
-Number of orderer = 3.
+- Number of orderers: 3

-Number of peers = 5.
+- Number of peers: 5

-Block batch size = 10.
+- Block batch size: 10

-Block batch timeout = 2
+- Block batch timeout: 2

-Number of transaction in caliper = 1000.
+- Number of transactions in Caliper: 1000

-tps of caliper = 100
+- TPS (Transactions Per Second) of Caliper: 100

-### Parameter to be changed
+### Parameter to Be Changed
-#### Test Caliper worker with different values
+#### Test Caliper worker with Different Values

-Note:- File Location: caliper/caliper-benchmarks-local/config.yaml (**line : 4**)
+Note: File Location - `caliper/caliper-benchmarks-local/config.yaml` (line: 4)